OCCASIONAL RAIN CHANCES THIS HOLIDAY WEEKEND

 WIND & WAVES FORECAST:

-SATURDAY: Partly cloudy and pleasant.
-PM storms possible... south/west of Lake Winnebago.
-HIGH: 82 LOW: 59
+TODAY: Partly cloudy and pleasant.
+PM storms showers...
+Fox Valley and West.
+HIGH: 81

-SUNDAY: A mix of sun and clouds with a stray storm possible.
-HIGH: 82 LOW: 63
+SUNDAY: A mix of sun and clouds with a spotty storms.
+HIGH: 82 LOW: 65

 4TH OF JULY: Scattered showers & storms more likely.
-Slightly humid.
-HIGH: 83 LOW: 65
+A bit humid.
+HIGH: 81 LOW: 67

 WEDNESDAY: Seasonable with a mix of sun and clouds.
-Rain at night.
-HIGH: 79 LOW: 62
+HIGH: 78 LOW: 64

 Copyright 2022 WBAY.
 All rights reserved.